THE COPPER IUD – AKA THE COPPER COIL

 GOOD FOR THE LONG TERM, AND IN AN EMERGENCY.

 AN IONIC CHOICE

-As no contraception method is for everyone, it's important to discuss the copper coil with your doctor or nurse first.
-Once you've decided an IUD is the right contraception method for you however, there's not much more for you to do.
-Your doctor or nurse will place it for you, and it will remain effective for up to 5 to 10 years.
-Once removed, fertility quickly returns to normal.
+As no birth control method is for everyone, it's important to discuss the copper coil with your doctor or nurse first.
+Once you've decided a copper IUD is the right birth control method for you however, there's not much more for you to do.
+Your doctor or nurse will place it for you, and it will remain effective for five to 10 years.1,2 Once removed, fertility quickly returns to normal.

 HOW IT MEASURES UP

 No. The copper IUD releases no hormones, and instead uses copper ions to prevent pregnancy.